Meet our Champions

 Yasodhara Gunasekara (Asia-Pacific Centre for Animal Health, Australia)

-I am a visionary in veterinary science and the One Health concept, blending expertise with creativity to shift public opinion.
 As a PhD student and passionate science communicator, I focus on veterinary antimicrobial stewardship, particularly in LMIC settings.
 Advocating for responsible antimicrobial use, I raise awareness of AMR's threat to global health, encouraging health professionals to adhere to prescribing guidelines and policymakers to enforce robust regulations.
-By championing these causes and educating genaral public, I aim to secure existing antimicrobials for future generations and prevent an AMR-induced pandemic.
+By championing these causes and educating the genaral public, I aim to secure existing antimicrobials for future generations and prevent an AMR-induced pandemic.

 NORTH AMERICA